 - Princess Fiona is initially portrayed like a queen from fairy tales, speaking formally in matters of courtship and presenting high expectations of how she is to be rescued, who is to rescue her, and so forth.

 - Her mother Queen Lillian is also kind, courteous and gracious.
 She's also far more accepting of Fiona's marriage to Shrek than her husband - who vehemently opposes it.
 The third film shows that she's also Silk Hiding Steel when it comes to escaping from prison.

 - Even before the plot got started, Queen Elsa from Frozen fit the profile.
+She deliberately cultivates a calm demeanor and royal aloofness as part of controlling her powers, and she cares about the well-being of her sister and subjects to the point of being willing to exile herself to protect them although it doesn't last long, since her exile didn't fix anything.
 She's also the first official Disney Princessnote to become a Queen in her film.